 2. Do I have the necessary tools & resources in place to ensure we can be successful?

 This is another area where folks miss out.
 There’s a wealth of online resources that can make managing your social media efforts a little less daunting.
 From engagement to measurement, the fact is if your business or organization is of any size, simply using Facebook or Twitter’s website interfaces will leave you frustrated and with little time left over for anything else.
 For managing your engagement and publishing check out the likes of Hootsuite or Tweetdeck.
 For measurement you can’t go wrong with starting with something like Simply Measured, Sprout Social or Raven Tools.
 However the fact is, you need to be well versed with these tools in order to get the most out of them and position your organization with the means to manage your own social media efforts.
+We have also been testing what is a very well reviewed business intelligence platform and it’s just incredible what you can get from such a system, so we very much recommend having a look into that.

 3. Does my company/org have the manpower to fuel our social media efforts?